 Tile flooring can be installed over various subfloors and surfaces, making it a versatile option for many spaces.
 Here are a few examples of subfloors and surfaces that tile can be installed over:

-Tile can be installed over a concrete subfloor, which is common in basements and garages.
-Before installing the tile, it is essential to ensure that the concrete is level and in good condition.
+Tile can be installed over a concrete subfloor, common in basements and garages.
+Before installing the tile, it is essential to ensure the concrete is level and in good condition.

-Tile can be installed over an existing tile floor as long as the old tile is in good condition and the surface is level.
-This can be a good option for homeowners who want to update the look of their floor without having to remove the old tile.
+Tile can be installed over an existing tile floor if the old tile is in good condition and the surface is level.
+This can be a good option for homeowners who want to update their floor’s look without removing the old tile.

 - The versatility of tile flooring makes it an excellent choice to update the look of any space without removing and replacing the existing flooring.